 Minnesota Trout Unlimited Petitions State to Regulate Seeds treated with Neonicotinoids

 On October 15, 2024 Minnesota Trout Unlimited joined NRDC Action and Minnesota Center for Environmental Advocacy (MCEA) in filing a petition asking the Minnesota Department of Agriculture to adopt rules to protect Minnesota’s environment and people from neonicotinoids and other dangerous insecticides.
-We are calling on the MDA to develop a regulatory program for treated seeds.
+On December 19 the MDA rejected the petition.
+We called on the MDA to develop a regulatory program for treated seeds.

 - Collect accurate data regarding the nature and extent of treated seed use in Minnesota and make this data available to the public;